The Flight

 • Staff Sergeant Martin M. Worobrow – Radio Operator.
 Killed in action.

-• Sergeant Nicholas Brooke Turner – Flight Engineer.
+• Sergeant Nicholas Brooks Turner – Flight Engineer.
 Prisoner of War.

 After his escape, Pollock was taken care of by people from Vorsel and the Kluis and hidden from the Germans in a hut against the Tikkebroeken.